How To Install A Heavy Wood Mantel

-- Drill holes in stone fireplace and install the rebar rods.
+- Drill holes in stone fireplace.
 We drilled 1′ deep holes.

 Be sure to wipe any liquid nail drips off your fireplace.